siwar003/Hard-Matrisome-Digestion-Project/manuscript/Manuscript.md

 ### Protein solubilization and digestion

 The pellets were left to air dry, and the dry mass was recorded.
 The pellets were solubilized in 25-50 uL 8 M urea (depending on dry pellet size) at 37 °C with agitation until the pellet was no longer dissolving (no longer than 5 minutes).
 The concentration of urea was brought down to 2 M using 100 mM Tris prior to digestion.
 The equivalent of 10 μg was taken from each sample for protein digestion in the manner described above, and the digestion conditions were identical for both the benchmark and heat-dependent methods.

+## Data Analysis

+Write about the data analysis from the R scripts (sequence coverage, % solubilization, heatmap generation, UpSet plots, etc.)

+## Statistical Analysis

+Write about the statistical analysis from the R scripts to perform pairwise analysis

 ---